DavidSchmidt1/EdgeConnector/README.md

 # edgeconnector
-This is an module for connecting Azures IoT Edge with ROS, still in development.
+This is an ROSNode for connecting Azures IoT Edge with ROS, still in development.

+Repos is missing Dockerfile and Edge Environment